FabricMC/fabric-docs/versions/1.21.4/develop/blocks/blockstates.md

 ### Using The Property {#using-the-property}

 This example flips the boolean `activated` property when the player interacts with the block.
-We can override the `onUse` method for this:
+We can override the `useWithoutItem` method for this:

 @[code transcludeWith=:::4](@/reference/1.21.4/src/main/java/com/example/docs/block/custom/PrismarineLampBlock.java)